MauriceDroll/Docker_Website_Beerpong/README.md

-# How to Start
+# How to Start the docker

+    1. Navigation to the cloned repo on your local system
+    2. Open Terminal
-source start_docker.sh
+    3. Type in the command and press enter: source start_docker.sh

-# navigate to the folder: src/pkg_website_beerpong
+# How to Start the website

+The website runs with flask and python3.

+    1. Navigate to src/pkg_website_beerpong/pkg_website_beerpong
-start it with: python3 app.py
+    2. start it with: python3 app.py

-# Ongoing problem, website crashes if in one session a second table is clicked
--> Publisher of ROs is the problem (SelectTablePublisher) -> rclpy is not correctly shutdown (seems to be the problem).

 # How to access the website